justhideme/ephemeral-vpn/README.md

 #### How is this different from [Kyle Manna's image](https://github.com/kylemanna/docker-openvpn)?

 JustHideMe is inspired by, and to some degree an evolution of the work done by Kyle Manna on his OpenVPN image for Docker.
-It's a great solution, and if you want a persistent self-hosted VPN, you should definitely consider it strongly.
+It's a great solution for building persistent self-hosted VPNs, and if that's what you want then you should consider using it.
 Our offering is different in a few ways:

 * JustHideMe is designed to be ephemeral.
 Think of it like a burner phone: you throw it out when you're done

+* JustHideMe is meant for only one or two users/devices

 * JustHideMe goes to great pains to keep your [PII](https://en.wikipedia.org/wiki/Personally_identifiable_information) from floating around